Efficient Admin (a.k.a. Michelle) enjoys healthy cooking, and she has all of her salad and stew recipes memorized.

 - 1/2 lemon, juiced

-- Few Sprays I Can't Believe It's Not Butter
+- I Can't Believe It's Not Butter spray

 - Cut the stems off of the Brussels sprouts and remove the outer leaves (these cause bitterness).
-Then cut the asparagus into 3-4 inch pieces and discard the woody stems (at the very bottom of the stem).
+Cut the asparagus into 3-4-inch pieces and discard the woody stems (at the very bottom of the stem).